MunibaP/E-Commerce_Back_End/README.md

   - If you encounter any issues or have suggestions for new features, please open an issue on the GitHub repository.

 2. **Enhancements to E-Commerce Back End Application:**
-  -  We welcome contributions aimed at improving E-Commerce Back End aaplication.
+  -  We welcome contributions aimed at improving E-Commerce Back End application.
 If you find ways to enhance the application or identify any limitations, feel free to submit a pull request.

 3. **Documentation Improvements:**
   - Help improve the clarity and completeness of this documentation.
 If you find areas that need clarification or additional information, submit a pull request with your suggested changes.